brasendawson/photo-showcase-api/readme.md

     "booking": {
       "id": 1,
       "status": "confirmed",
+      "photographerId": 2,
-      "additionalDetails": "I'll be your photographer for this session."
+      "additionalDetails": "Looking for wedding photography for 3 hours\n\nPhotographer note: I'll be your photographer for this session."
     }
   }
   ```